futrime/lip/docs/reference/tooth_json_file_reference.md

 - `bds`: indicates that the tooth should be installed on Minecraft Bedrock Dedicated Server platform.
 - `levilamina`: indicates that the tooth should be installed on LeviLamina platform.
+- `lse`: indicates that the tooth should be installed on LegacyScriptEngine platform.
 - `pnx`: indicates that the tooth should be installed on PowerNukkitX platform.

 Types: